📊 Feature Comparison • Updated 2026

 Formspree

 Developer-friendly.
-WhatsApp typically via integrations/automation.
+WhatsApp is typically done via integrations/automation.

 Pros